hagai-helman/jsop/README.md

 ```

 Note that indexing is not supported.
-If you need a list with random access, consider using a dictionary instead.
+If you need a list with random access, consider using a map instead.

 Like as in ```JDict```, ```JList``` also supports the ```export()``` method, which returns a python ```list```: